sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

 ### Create data resource for status API
-In the last step we saved the process ID and status, but the status could have changed in the meantime.
-So we want to be able to click **Status** and get the latest status.
+In the previous step, we saved the process ID and status, but the status could have changed in the meantime.
+So we want to be able to click **Status** and get the latest status from an SAP Build Process Automation.

 1. Open the **Data** tab.